Kleptocracy and corruption undermine democracy. Bolstering the capacity of journalists and civil society to respond must be a priority.

 - John-Allan Namu, Investigative journalist, Africa Uncensored

-The panel discussion will be chaired by Maria Sofia Reiser of RUSI’s CFCS.
+The panel discussion is chaired by Maria Sofia Reiser of RUSI’s CFCS.